jundalisay/spblist/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-08.md

 the altar this image of jealousy in the entry.

 {{< l a="Enki" >}}
-6 [To Ezekiel] Son of man, seest you what they do? [even] the great abominations that the house of Israel committeth here, that I should go far off from my sanctuary? but turn you yet again, [and] you shalt see greater abominations.
+6 [To Ezekiel] Son of man, seest you what they do? [even] the great abominations that the Israelites committeth here, that I should go far off from my sanctuary? but turn you yet again, [and] you shalt see greater abominations.
 {{< /l >}}